 Some examples

-There have been many political ideologies throughout history, however, among the most important or those that have left the greatest mark we can highlight the following:
+There are many political ideologies that have existed throughout history, however, among the most important or those that have left the greatest mark, we can highlight the following:

 Fascism .
-This ideology is based on the idea of the nation being above the individual, the obedience of the masses, the concentration of power in an individual who acts as a leader, and on machismo (men working and women being housewives).
+This is based on the idea of the nation above the individual, the obedience of the masses, the concentration of power in an individual who acts as a leader and machismo (the man to work and the woman to act as a housewife). ideology.

 Nationalism .
-The nation as a reference for the identity of an entire territory is the main defining feature of this type of ideology, which can be of very diverse types: economic, religious, ethnic...
+The nation as a reference for the identity of an entire territory is the main defining characteristic of this type of ideology, which can be of a very diverse type: economic, religious, ethnic...

 Liberalism.
-This political ideology can be defined as one that strongly advocates the division of powers in the State , representative democracy, the individual rights of citizens and the rule of law.
-Without forgetting religious tolerance, equality between people and the right to private property.
+This political ideology can be defined as one that strongly supports the division of powers of the State , representative democracy, the individual rights of citizens and the rule of law.
+Without forgetting what religious tolerance is, equality between people and the right to private property.

-Anarchism, conservatism, feminism, capitalism , communitarianism and environmentalism are other ideologies that have gained more weight and presence in the world.
+Anarchism, conservatism, feminism, capitalism , communitarianism or environmentalism are other ideologies that have acquired more weight and presence in the world.

 Origins and scope of the concept of ideology

 The term ideology was coined by Destutt de Tracy to refer to the science that studies ideas and the relationships between the signs that express them.
-Later, Karl Marx transformed ideology into the set of ideas whose relationship with reality is less important than their objective (to prevent the oppressed from perceiving their state of oppression).
-For this reason, Marx affirms that ideology generates a false consciousness about the material conditions of man 's existence.
+Later, Karl Marx transformed ideology into the set of ideas whose relationship with reality is less important than its objective (preventing the oppressed from perceiving their state of oppression).
+That is why Marx affirms that ideology generates a false consciousness about the material conditions of man 's existence.

-In this sense, ideology is a tool of social control to deprive human beings of their freedom, transforming them into part of a manipulable mass.
+In this sense, ideology is a tool of social control to strip human beings of their freedom, transforming them into part of a manipulable mass.